meetmakwana19/about-git/README.md

 ```--soft``` will destroy commits at remote level as well as local level

-**BUT** won't undo/revert the changes of the destroyed commits.
+**BUT** won't undo/revert the changes of the destroyed commits at local repository.
 Therefore, called as soft reset.

 ```bash
 git reset --soft HEAD~x